1. What is your role at AudienceView?

-I’ve had the opportunity to do so many new things in my first year at AudienceView.
-For example, I went to my first-ever college football game at the University of Tennessee this past season.
-College football just isn’t a thing here in Canada.
+I’ve had the opportunity to do so many new things over my time at AudienceView.
+For example, I went to my first-ever college football game at the University of Tennessee in the fall of 2018.
+College football just isn’t a thing where I live in Canada.

 As I continue to learn more about our clients, I’m fascinated by the breadth and creativity of what they are doing at their organizations.
 I want to continue to visit these locations so I can watch their shows, see their games, experience their offerings and learn from them as industry experts.
 Doing this will help me continue to increase my understanding of what our clients need from AudienceView to achieve their unique business goals.